ims-systems-00/ims-kb/docs/General Information/06 - Audits/add_audit.md

 You must first choose the `Business Unit` that will be Audited followed by the `Compliance Body` that will be performing the Audit.
 Next you must give a `Title` for the Internal Audit.
 Then pick the `Auditor`, this will be a drop-down menu that you can select Users from the Compliance Body.

-*The business function and compliance body selector is a drop-down menu, from which you can select from the business functions and compliance bodies your organisation has created.*
+*The Business Unit and Compliance Body selector is a drop-down menu, from which you can select from the Business Units and Compliance Bodies your organisation has created.*

 Next, you assign a `Date` and `Time` the Audit will take place.